 An image synonymous with both Harbin and the strong Russian influence the area holds.
-Originally built in 1907, its the largest Orthodox Church found in the far East.
-Listed as a significant cultural relic, it was originally completely constructed of timber, later reconstructed to the image we seen today and hailed as a work of art.
+Originally built in 1907, its the largest Orthodox Church found in the Far East.
+Listed as a significant cultural relic, it was originally completely constructed of timber, later reconstructed to the image we see today and hailed as a work of art.

 Other things to preoccupy you in your time in Harbin include the likes of the old-fashioned cobbled streets of Zhongyang Street which to this day refuses the passing of any vehicle (a rare find in China).
 Another would be a museum dedicated to atrocities carried out by the Japanese during their invasion of the region during the Second World War.
-Its known by many names coming from varying translation, sometimes simply known as Unit 731 or the Anti-Japanese coalition museum.
-However the self-explanatory label Japanese Germ Warfare Experimental Base is the best known representation.
+It’s known by many names coming from varying translations, sometimes simply known as Unit 731 or the Anti-Japanese coalition museum.
+However, the self-explanatory label Japanese Germ Warfare Experimental Base is the best-known representation.

 Unfortunately travel wise there is a considerably low number of hostels in the city with only a handful available.
 Although low in numbers they are high mostly high in quality, low on price and aimed towards the clear and obvious foreigner.
 All the hostels will be found on the South bank of the river, closer to the transport and stations.

 Options for hotels are much more numerous in the city and spread over a much wider area.
 Fortunately for this part of the world getting a hotel room is not that much of a stretch.
 There are plenty of options for rooms which hit close to the hostel price mark.